 The 2011 Ford F-150 gets good fuel economy for a non-hybrid full-size pickup.
 The F-150 has 302 horsepower and gets 17/23 mpg city/highway with the base V6.
 The F-150 can also tow up to 11,300 pounds when properly equipped.

 While it can’t match the Sierra Hybrid’s fuel economy, the gas-only 2011 GMC Sierra 1500 is otherwise very similar to its hybrid sibling, and it gets decent fuel economy for the class.
-The Sierra 1500 can tow much more than the Sierra Hybrid, and has a good reliability score as well.
+The Sierra 1500 can tow much more than the Sierra Hybrid as well.